TriplyDB/Documentation/docs/triply-db/index.md

 ![Form for adding a new story](Create-datastory-UI-2.png)

-In this form, you can fill in the name of the story and you can set the access level for a data story.
+In this form, you can fill in the title and set the access level for a data story.
 When everything is set, press the "Create story" button.This will take you to a new page where you can customize the data story.

 ## Editing a data story
 As shown in the image below, in the top right corner of the page, there is a menu button.
 Here you will find the following: